 Costume Colloquim I: A tribute to Janet Arnold (November 2008) was dedicated to the renowned dress historian, artist, fashion designer and teacher who pioneered research into the cut and construction of clothes from the 16th to the early 20th century.

-Click here to download the 2008 promotional PowerPoint presentation of Costume Colloquium I: A tribute to Janet Arnold.
+Click here to view the PDF Presentation of Costume Colloquium I: A tribute to Janet Arnold.

 Costume Colloquium II: Dress for Dance (November 2010) concentrated on the interdisciplinary aspects of dance dress and costume as a multi-cultural form of human expression, from a variety of practical, historical and creative perspective.

-Click here to download the 2010 promotional PowerPoint presentation of Costume Colloquium II: Dress for Dance.
+Click here to view the PDF Presentation of Costume Colloquium II: Dress for Dance.